Manafall/hyper-serendipity/README.md

 ## Installation
 - Clone this repo in `.hyper_plugins/local`
-- Add "hyper-serendipity-morning" to the `localPlugins` array in your `.hyper.js` config file
+- Add "hyper-serendipity" to the `localPlugins` array in your `.hyper.js` config file

 ## Choosing a theme
 - this theme defaults to `morning` without needing to customize `.hyper.js`